MattOpen/moTimeline/README.md

 take a look at index.html in this repo, how to use css and js.

 ##updates and version
+###v 0.9.45
+* remove modernizer.js and implement a check userAgent function to recalculate article position based on browser detection
+* clean code

 ###v 0.9.42
 * add minified version jquery.moTimeline.min.js
 * change some css attributes